You can use the Ring app to check your RSSI (Received Signal Strength Indicator) and optimize wifi signal strength.

 Wifi Troubleshooting Tips

-Here are some quick tips that can help you get a stronger wifi signal for your Ring device.
+Here are some quick tips on how to get a stronger wifi signal for your Ring device(s).

 - Try moving your router to another location.
-Even a few feet can make a difference.
 The ideal distance between a router and Ring device is under 20 feet.

-- Move your Ring device closer to the router, if possible.
+- Move your Ring device closer to the router.

 - If your wifi router has an adjustable antenna, try pointing it in various directions and testing the signal strength.